Inhalant Addiction: Definition, Symptoms, Causes, Effects and Treatment

 Among people aged 12 or older in 2021, 0.8% (or about 2.2 million people) reported using inhalants in the past 12 months (2021 DT 1.11) according to the 2021 National Survey on Drug Use and Health*

-Abusers may inhale vapors directly from a container, from a bag into which a substance has been placed, or from a rag soaked with a substance and then placed over the mouth or nose (American Psychiatric Association [APA], 2000).
+Abusers may inhale vapors directly from a container, from a bag into which a substance has been placed, or from a rag soaked with a substance and then placed over the mouth or nose.
 Inhalants are often among the first drugs that young individuals experiment with, largely due to their accessibility, legal status, and the rapid onset of their effects.

 The substances work by depressing the central nervous system, leading to effects similar to alcohol intoxication, such as slurred speech, lack of coordination, euphoria, and dizziness.
-However, because the high from inhalants typically lasts only a few minutes, users may repeatedly inhale these substances over several hours to maintain their effects, increasing the risk of harmful consequences and addiction.
+However, the high from inhalants typically lasts only a few minutes, leading users to repeatedly inhale these substances over several hours to maintain their effects, increasing the risk of harmful consequences and addiction.
 The repeated misuse of inhalants can lead to both physical and psychological dependence.
 Physical effects of long-term inhalant use include significant damage to the heart, lungs, liver, and kidneys, as well as neurological impairment that can be permanent, including brain damage and nerve damage.
 Psychological effects include craving the substance, inability to stop using despite knowing the harm, and withdrawal symptoms upon cessation.

-Inhalant addiction is particularly dangerous because of the high toxicity of the substances involved, which can lead to sudden sniffing death syndrome—a rapid, fatal heart failure caused by an irregular heartbeat (arrhythmia) induced by inhalant abuse.
+Inhalant addiction is hazardous because of the high toxicity of the substances involved, which can lead to sudden sniffing death syndrome—a rapid, fatal heart failure caused by an irregular heartbeat (arrhythmia) induced by inhalant abuse.
 Other risks include suffocation, choking, and accidents due to impaired judgment and coordination.
 Treatment for inhalant addiction involves detoxification, behavioral therapies, and support to address both the physical and psychological aspects of the addiction.

 What Are the Signs of Inhalant Addiction?